Anderche/content-based-recommendation-system/README.md

 Recommend an AirBnb listing based on the description of a User's historical listing.

-The following implementation compare recommendation accuracy scores of two algorithms, BERT and TF-IDF
+The following implementation compares recommendation accuracy scores of two algorithms, BERT and TF-IDF.

 ---